unhcr/situation-map/README.md

 The UNHCR Situation Map is a template microsite designed by [Development Seed](http://developmentseed.org).
 This site is available at <http://unhcr.github.com/situation-map>.

+See `data/README.md` and `working-folder/README.md` for further information about the data powering the site.

 ## System requirements

 *For running the site locally and updating data.*